AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 The 2.0 API also supports retrieval of a single dimension (`/dimension/{id}`) or metric (`/metric/{id}`).

 The 2.0 example `/dimensions` request shown above is using the `expansion=allowedForReporting` query parameter and value.
-Using `allowedForReporting` is recommended to request dimensions and metrics that are allowed to be included in reports (see [Reports](#reports)).
+Using `allowedForReporting` is recommended to request dimensions and metrics that are allowed to be included in reports (see [Reporting API](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/reports).

 See [Dimensions](endpoints/dimensions/index.md) and [Metrics](endpoints/metrics/index.md) endpoint guides for more information.